announcement-icon

 Search result limits on platforms like Google Maps capped the number of POIs that could be retrieved per query.
 In dense hubs like New York, London, or Singapore, this meant thousands of stores risked being missed.
 On the other hand, duplicate results dominated top pages, while unique niche outlets that were strategically important for FMCG expansion remained hidden.

 To cover cities with sprawling urban footprints (from São Paulo to Delhi to Los Angeles), the volume of queries required far exceeded normal pipelines.
-Without significant scaling of proxies, servers, and data pods, there was a real risk of system bottlenecks, blocked requests, and inconsistent extraction speeds.
+Without significant scaling of proxies, servers, data pods, and manpower, there was a real risk of system bottlenecks, blocked requests, and inconsistent extraction speeds.

 Continuous changes in Google’s search result pagination (shrinking from hundreds of results per keyword to just a fraction) meant the data extraction logic had to be adapted on the fly.
-This increased complexity created confusion in how much unique coverage could be guaranteed city by city.
+This created additional resource demand on infrastructure, further increasing costs and making it more complex and expensive to deliver consistent POI data city by city.

 The solutions